-Indica strains are perfect for relaxing with a nightcap before you sleep—this is because they are physically sedating.
+Indica strains are perfect for relaxing with a nightcap before you sleep because they are physically sedating.

-If you have visited a budtender you might have realized that they will ask you the type you prefer.
-But looking at cannabinoid and terpenes present in indica and sativa respectively, you will realize that there are no clear patterns to explain why one type is uplifting and the other one sedating.
+If you have visited a budtender, you might have noticed that they will ask you the type you prefer.
+But looking at cannabinoids and terpenes present in Indica and Sativa respectively, you will realize that there are no clear patterns to explain why one type is uplifting and the other one sedating.

-Indica and sativa strain are distinct, but this difference is only useful to growers.
+Indica and Sativa strains are distinct, but this difference is only useful to growers.

-As a cannabis consumer, shopping for a specific mood is important, that is why you should aim at understanding the cannabinoids and terpenes.
-We aim at helping you identity which strains are chemically similar, giving you a chance of avoiding particular chemical profiles in our article.
+As a cannabis consumer, shopping for a specific mood is important, that is why you should aim for understanding the cannabinoids and terpenes.
+We aim at helping you identify which strains are chemically similar, giving you a chance of avoiding particular chemical profiles in our article.

 Are you prone to anxiety and looking to avoid an uncomfortable, racy experience?
 Then you can go for Harlequin, which has low levels of THC and high levels of CBD.

-Although it’s not easy to group strains into the sativa- indica triumvirate, try using potency to guide you.
+Although it’s not easy to group strains into the Sativa-Indica categories, try using potency to guide you.
 You may find a strain packing 25% THC isn’t as enjoyable as the fragrant strain with 15% of THC or the balanced CBD/THC variety with 10% of each cannabinoid.

-In addition, you might realize that you gravitate towards strains that express similar terpene profiles.
-For example, if you like Jack Herer, which is terpinolene- dominant, you are likely to enjoy XJ -13 or Golden Pineapple, which has the same profile.
+In addition, you might realize that you gravitate toward strains that express similar terpene profiles.
+For example, if you like Jack Herer, which is terpinolene-dominant, you are likely to enjoy XJ - 3 or Golden Pineapple, which has the same profile.